knewplay/book-programming-essential/computer-fundamentals/software-and-hardware.md

 </figure>

 Now imagine a different scenario.
 It's 8:27AM, and you just reached your school locker.
-You turn the lock combination, open the locker, read the folder labels "History, no. Math, no. Chemistry, no. Physics, perfect!".
+You turn the lock combination, open the locker, and are greeted by the organized shelves.
+You read the folder labels: "History, no. Math, no. Chemistry, no. Physics, perfect!".
 You pull out the "Physics" folder, which you know contains everything already, lock the door, and head to class.
-It's 8:28AM by the way.
+It's 8:28AM, by the way.

 <figure>
   <img src="./figures/school-locker-organized.jpg" title="Organized Locker" style="width: 30%">
   <figcaption>A neat locker with clearly labeled folders.</figcaption>
 </figure>

-Continuing from this "more organized version of you", you sit down at your desk, and open the folder.
-Inside this "Physics" folder, you have two more folders, two notebooks, a couple of blank sheets of papers (in case there's a pop-quiz or you just want to jot something down) and the Physics book which your teacher follows.
-The subfolders are labeled "Quizzes" and "Homework", and they have notebooks and papers inside of them too.
+Continuing with this organized version of you, once seated in the classroom, you open your Physics folder.
+Inside, you see two smaller folders, two notebooks, some blank sheets (handy for surprise quizzes or jotting down notes), and the core Physics textbook.
+The subfolders are clearly labeled "Quizzes" and "Homework", each holding its own set of notebooks and sheets.

 <figure>
   <img src="./figures/folders.jpg" title="Physics Folder" style="width: 90%">
-  <figcaption>Inside the Physics folder: blank sheets,  notebooks, a textbook, and folder labeled "Quizzes" and "Homework".</figcaption>
+  <figcaption>Inside the Physics folder: blank sheets,  notebooks, a textbook, and a folder labeled "Quizzes" and "Homework".</figcaption>
 </figure>

-Something to realize is that there is no "right" and definitive way to organize your files.
-You may be organized with your method, and maybe your classmate is also organized, but he has his Physics folder insider of a larger folder called "Science", which contains both "Physics" and "Chemistry" folders, and he holds his blank sheets of paper inside a "Quizzes" folder.
+Here's an essential takeaway: there isn't a single "correct" method to sort your files.
+Your style might work wonders for you, while an equally organized classmate might stash their Physics materials inside a broader "Science" folder.
+This larger folder could house both "Physics" and "Chemistry" folders, and perhaps their spare sheets of paper are always tucked away within the "Quizzes" folder.

 # The File System

 Let's now transition to the computer's way of organizing files and folders.
 This is a crucial aspect that the operating system takes care of, ensuring that information is not all jumbled together.
 Remember, all data is stored as a sequence of 1's and 0's, but the operating system creates a virtual boundary between one piece of data and the next.

 We have an idea of what a folder is in real life, and it's no different when it comes to computers; it's a way to separate and organize data.
 It is important to note that "directory" is oftentimes used interchangeably with "folder".
-Now what is a "file"?
+Now, what is a "file"?

-> The term directory was created first, and then the term "folder" was introduced with the advent of the GUI.
+> Historically, the term "directory" was created first, and then the term "folder" was introduced with the advent of the GUI.

 In the realm of computers, a file resembles the items you'd find inside your school locker.
 It is a named collection of data stored on a computer's storage system.
 Just like your school book, notebook, or piece of paper, a computer file can hold various types of information, such as text, images, videos, audio, program instructions, or configuration data.

 <figure>
   <img src="./figures/file-system-2.jpg" title="The File System" style="width: 50%">
-  <figcaption>The file system can be viewed as an inverted tree, with the root at the top, and leaves at the bottom.</figcaption>
+  <figcaption>The file system can be viewed as an inverted tree, with the root at the top and leaves at the bottom.</figcaption>
 </figure>

 > To get a better understanding of how computers view and represent images, [read this](http://www.lakelandscomputing.com/binary-images.html).

-While folders are used to group related files together, a file is the data itself.
+While folders group related files together, a file represents the actual data.
 Think of it as the content of a specific book, notebook, or piece of paper in your locker.

 ## File Naming

-In school, if you open your Physics folder, you can distinguish between a sheet of paper and a notebook.
-You can see the difference, and you can touch the difference.
+When you sift through your Physics folder in school, you can immediately tell the difference between a sheet of paper and a notebook.
+You can see and feel the difference.
 Both contain information, but they are clearly different.

-When it comes to computer files, they aren't actual objects which we can hold and say "this is a JPG image file" or "this one's a simple text file".
-Calling some file "image1" doesn't make it an image, because it could just be text describing one.
+When it comes to computer files, they aren't actual objects we can hold and say "This is a JPG image file" or "This one's a simple text file".
+Calling some file "image1" doesn't make it an image because it could just be text describing one.

-So, rule number one is that you must always specify the file type.
+So, rule number one is to always specify the file type.
 How?
 By adding a filename extension.
-For example, "image1.png", or "image1.jpg", or "image1.txt".
+For example, "image1.png", "image1.jpg", or "image1.txt".

-> Note: Most people use applications which automatically do this for them.
-For example, when we write and save a Microsoft Word file, clearly it get's saved as a "doc" file.
-When you work with images in Adobe Photoshop, they will never suggest ".txt" as a potential filename extension.
+> Note: Most of us rely on applications that handle this automatically.
+If you’re working on a Microsoft Word document and hit 'Save', it typically gets stored with a ".doc" or ".docx" extension.
+Similarly, when editing images in Adobe Photoshop, the program wouldn’t prompt you to save with a ".txt" extension.

 The second thing to realize is that in your Physics folder, you will not have two sheets of paper, both named "Quiz 1".
 That would be confusing.
-But if you had a notebook that's labeled "Quiz 1" and a loose sheet of paper labeled "Quiz 1", then there is some distinction and you can distinguish them.
-Furthermore, you can have a paper labeled "Quiz 1" in the Physics folder, and one in the History folder, and that is okay as well, as long as you don't mix the contents up.
+But if you had a notebook labeled "Quiz 1" and a loose sheet of paper labeled "Quiz 1", then there is some distinction, and you can distinguish them.
+Furthermore, you can have a paper labeled "Quiz 1" in the Physics folder and one in the History folder, and that is okay as well, as long as you don't mix the contents up.

 It's a similar story with computer files.
 The file has a name that uniquely identifies it within a folder.
-So you can have a file called "quiz1.txt" in both the "Document" folder and in the "Desktop" folder, but you cannot have the exact same name within the same folder.
+So you can have a file called "quiz1.txt" in both the "Document" folder and the "Desktop" folder, but you cannot have the exact same name within the same folder.

 ## File Path

-If you want to review your Quiz 1 for your Physics class, there is an underlying path to get to Quiz 1: open your locker (you can think of it as a folder containing all your course folders), open the Physics folder, and grab the loose sheet of paper labeled "Quiz 1".
-If your folder structure is different, then you'll have to take a different path: open your locker, open the Science folder, open the Physics folder, open the Quizzes folder, then grab "Quiz 1".
+Suppose you want to review your Quiz 1 for your Physics class.
+In that case, there is an underlying path to get to Quiz 1:
+Open your locker (you can think of it as a folder containing all your course folders).
+Open the Physics folder.
+Grab the loose sheet of paper labeled "Quiz 1".
+If your folder structure is different, then you'll have to take a different path:
+Open your locker.
+Open the Science folder.
+Open the Physics folder.
+Open the Quizzes folder.
+Grab "Quiz 1".
 It all depends on the structure of the folder system.

 A simple way to represent the path that you took to get to your Physics Quiz 1 in the first case is as follows: